Brookdale Senior Living Inc. (BKD) Shares Down Despite Recent Market Volatility

 BKD’s Market Performance

-The stock of Brookdale Senior Living Inc. (BKD) has seen a -14.42% decrease in the past week, with a 1.45% rise in the past month, and a -3.13% fall in the past quarter.
-The volatility ratio for the week is 6.83%, and the volatility levels for the past 30 days are at 6.31% for BKD.
-The simple moving average for the last 20 days is -11.64% for BKD stock, with a simple moving average of -30.92% for the last 200 days.
+The stock of Brookdale Senior Living Inc. (BKD) has seen a -15.20% decrease in the past week, with a -3.13% drop in the past month, and a 3.33% gain in the past quarter.
+The volatility ratio for the week is 6.94%, and the volatility levels for the past 30 days are at 6.17% for BKD.
+The simple moving average for the last 20 days is -11.51% for BKD stock, with a simple moving average of -30.68% for the last 200 days.

 Analysts’ Opinion of BKD